signalogic/SigSRF_SDK/README.md

 ### &nbsp;&nbsp;&nbsp; $numCores = {N \over 32}$

 where N is the target number of concurrent streams and memSize is RAM in GB.
-For example, for one server to process 2000 concurrent streams it needs 128 GB of RAM and 64 cores.
+For example, one server processing 2000 concurrent streams needs 128 GB of RAM and 64 cores.
 For applications with server memory or core constraints, custom builds are possible to achieve tradeoffs between capacity and functionality.

   <sup>1</sup> RAM and number of cores are overall figures, not per CPU